 - Add the entire box (18 count) of Kinnitoos vanilla sandwich cookies into a large food processor and process until it is processed into crumbs.

-- Move the cookie crumbs into a bowl, add the melted coconut oil, and stir until combined.
+- Move the cookie crumbs into a bowl, add the melted coconut oil, melted dairy free butter, and stir until combined.

 - Press the cookie crumb mixture into the bottom and sides of a 8-inch or 9-inch pie pan and set it in the fridge to chill while you prepare the filling.
 The crust may seem crumbly at first, but will set up once it chills.

 Dairy free cheesecake filling:

 - In a medium bowl, beat the Daiya non-dairy cream cheese until it is softened.